API Reference

 TimeseriesUtilities.unwrap — Method

-unwrap(x)Return the innermost object of the wrapped object x with similar behavior as x (e.g. same size, same type, etc.)
+unwrap(x)Return the innermost object (array) of wrapped x with similar behavior (e.g. same size, same type, etc.)

 TimeseriesUtilities.window_bf_sizes — Method